BajanMarian/sim2car/README.md

 ## *Loggers*
 Loggers do not work even though you activate the logging params in Globals.
-In order to use them to print information to console you should add the following lines in you classes (a consoleHandler should be attached to logger).
+In order to use them to print information to console you should add the following lines in your classes (a consoleHandler should be attached to logger).

     static {
 		logger = Logger.getLogger(EngineUtils.class.getName());